- Boards & Commissions

 Overview & Events

 The Environmental Committee works to provide residents of the Village with information and opportunities relating to environmentally-friendly practices.
 We hold a number of annual events.
-The events are as follows:
+They are as follows:

 An apiary is a location for raising honey bees.
 The Village opened the nation’s first Community Apiary in 2011 to help combat the very real threats facing these vital insects.
 To apply to keep bees in our apiary, download an application (PDF).